Stake on Ethereum with Confidence

 Off-the-shelf coverage for Figment customers to help offset the risk of ETH slashing, downtime, and missed rewards backed by insurance and Figment’s balance sheet.

-Figment’s average SRR throughout Q2 was 5.6%.
-When Figment Validators were selected to propose blocks, they outperformed the median EL rewards by ~3%.
-View the Ethereum Validator Insights Q2 2023 Report here.
+Figment’s average SRR throughout Q3 2023 was 4.5%.
+When Figment Validators were selected to propose blocks, they outperformed the median EL rewards by ~4%.

 There are two different types of ETH rewards.